 - No significant overlap must exist between the major and the two minors (e.g., in the reading lists).

-- It is the role of the Doctoral Thesis Proposal, not the Comprehensive Exam to have the student demonstrate in-depth knowledge of his/her specific area of research.
+- It is the role of the Doctoral Thesis Proposal, not the Comprehensive Exam, to have the student demonstrate in-depth knowledge of their specific area of research.
 It is suggested that the major of the Comprehensive Exam be used to verify basic comprehension in the proposed field of research.

 - For the major and minors, reading lists and exams are to test senior undergraduate level or junior graduate level knowledge.

-- Scheduling: It is the responsibility of the Thesis Supervisor to provide the Graduate Administrator with the date and time of the Written and Oral Comprehensive Examination.
+- Scheduling: It is the responsibility of the Thesis Supervisor to submit the PhD Comprehensive Exam Specification form to the Graduate Administrator.
 The Oral Exam is typically held one week after the Written Examinations.

 - The Written Exam will be between five and nine hours in length, typically three hours for the major and two hours for each minor.

-- Written Exam typically takes place on three consecutive working days.
-They are planned in such a way that the examination takes place during the SCS office hours, so that the office staff can manage all the logistics for the Exam.
+- The three written exams typically take place on three consecutive working days.
+They are planned in such a way that each exam takes place during the SCS office hours so that the office staff can manage all the logistics for that exam.

-- Marking of the Written Exam: Members of the Advisory Committee review the answers of the candidate for the portion of their exam before the Oral Exam and report by email to the Graduate Administrator and the Chair of the Oral Defence whether the Oral Exam is to proceed or not.
+- Marking of the Written Exam: Members of the Advisory Committee review the candidate’s answers for the portion of their exam before the Oral Exam and report a grade by email to the Graduate Director alone.
+Once the Graduate Director has received the 3 grades, the Graduate Director decides on whether the oral proceeds or not and informs all relevant parties.

-- Grading of COMP 6907: The Comprehensive Exam may be failed, passed conditionally (i.e., with extra requirements) or passed unconditionally.
-If failed (due to an unsatisfactory Written or an unsatisfactory Oral Exam), this course may be retaken, at most, one more time.
+- Grading of COMP 6907: The Comprehensive Exam may be failed, passed conditionally (i.e., with extra requirements) or passed unconditionally:

 - The Comprehensive Exam questions and the student’s original answer booklet(s) must be filed with the Graduate Administrator.

-- Substitution of committee members or of reading lists are allowed only under truly exceptional circumstances and requires sufficient notice from the Thesis Supervisor(s) as well as i) a new set of signed forms and ii) approval by the Graduate Director.
+- Substitution of committee members or reading lists are allowed only under truly exceptional circumstances, and require sufficient notice from the Thesis Supervisor(s) as well as i) a new set of signed forms and ii) approval by the Graduate Director.